bbauska/Coursera-Bootstrap/README.md

 **Img.zip**

-(download this to conFusion, unzip it to create an \"img\" folder there)
+(download this to conFusion, unzip it to create an "img" folder there)

 ### Bootstrap Resources